What to do in the event of a car accident

 - If the crash is severe, or you suspect it could be a “crash-for-cash” scam – call the Police immediately

 - Obtain information from the other driver involved including name, address, contact numbers, registration and insurance details.
-Do not ever accept liability until you know exactly what has happened as this could be used against you later on when settling the claim.

 - Obtain witness details for anyone who was present or saw the accident occur